Ashantiaja/Ashantiaja.github.io/Readme.md

 ## Project Description
 This holds HW3 for UNR CS 330 Fall 2019.
 To exhibit the MVC design pattern, the web app will simulate keeping a class roster.

+The project will supposedly be hosted on github.com

 ## Assignment:
 Build any web application you like, using the MVC design pattern.
 You may use whatever Technology you like ...